Skip to content

 print(EvaluationSuite.builtin_names())

-suite = EvaluationSuite.from_builtin("reasoning")
+suite = EvaluationSuite.from_builtin("planning")

 report = suite.run_report(["mock"], forge=forge)